Noise-induced excitability: bloom, bust and extirpation in autotoxic population dynamics: The model

 The transition from low-population initial conditions to $S_p$ is controlled with $\rho$.
 For large values of $\rho$, this transition is monotonic.
 In fact, in the limit $\rho \rightarrow \infty$, the fast dynamics of the inhibitor can be adiabatically simplified, recovering the logistic equation $dx/dt = x(1 - x)$.
 In this limit, the toxin dynamics are effectively reduced to a direct interaction between individuals in the population, as the transient concentration of toxins becomes negligible.

 As $\rho$ decreases, the approach to $S_p$ becomes oscillatory for $\rho < 4$.
-The onset of oscillations occurs at $\rho = 4$ via a Belyakov--Devaney pseudobifurcation, where the fixed point transitions from a stable node to a stable focus~\cite{Homburg2010}.
-Figure~\ref{Fig:deterministic}a illustrates the oscillatory deterministic trajectories.
+The onset of oscillations occurs at $\rho = 4$, where the two real negative eigenvalues of the fixed point become a pair of complex conjugate eigenvalues with negative real part, and therefore the fixed point $S_p$ transitions from a stable node to a stable focus.
+This is known in the literature as a Belyakov--Devaney pseudobifurcation~\footnote{This transition is a pseudobifurcation instead of a bifurcation because the stability of the solution does not change in the process.}\cite{Homburg2010}.
+Fig.~\ref{Fig:deterministic}(a) illustrates the oscillatory deterministic trajectories.
 As $\rho$ decreases, both the amplitude and the period of these oscillations grow, and the trajectories approach the unpopulated equilibrium $S_0$.
-This trend is shown in Figures~\ref{Fig:deterministic}b–c: near $\rho=0$, the dynamics slow markedly in the vicinity of $S_0$, causing the interval between successive oscillations ($T$) to diverge and the minimal concentration after the first boom ($x_m$) to approach zero.
-Notice in Figure~\ref{Fig:deterministic}a that toxin values remain relatively large during most of this close to extinction transient.
+This trend is shown in Figs.~\ref{Fig:deterministic}b–c: near $\rho=0$, the dynamics slow markedly in the vicinity of $S_0$, causing the interval between successive oscillations ($T$) to diverge and the minimal concentration after the first boom ($x_m$) to approach zero.
+Notice in Fig.~\ref{Fig:deterministic}(a) that toxin values remain relatively large during most of this close to extinction transient.